Littleton, Massachusetts: 20th century

 The arrival of Digital Equipment Corporation (DEC, later part of Hewlett-Packard) in the 1970s connected the town to other businesses in the Boston-area high-tech corridor.
 Digital built a very large facility on King Street near the Common, as well as offices on Porter Road and Foster Street.

 21st century

 In 2007, IBM purchased the King Street facility from Hewlett-Packard and announced that it would become its main New England location.

 In 2014, Littleton embarked on a year of celebration for its 300th anniversary.

+In 2022, The Boston Globe reported that the Littleton mill had the highest concentration of federally licensed firearms dealers in the United States.